 “High-dose ascorbate has been shown to be a potential therapeutic agent that inhibits cell proliferation, reduces invasive capacity, and acts synergistically with chemotherapeutic agents in preclinical models of ovarian, endometrial, and cervical cancers.”

-Final Words on Vitamin C for Cancer and Colds:
+Final Words on Vitamin C for Cancer, Colds and Brain Health:

 Dr. Linus Pauling was a genius.
 He cannot rise from the grave so I will say it for him: